danielgroves/danielgroves.net/development/_posts/2016-05-01-responsive-images.md

 Having ruled out pre-generated images entirely I decided to look into dynamically rendering images on-the-fly.
 The idea here would be to have a "bucket" of master images which would be used as the source, and for image requests to have a width and height appended.
 I'd then be able to resize the image to these dimensions, cache the rendered image on my Cloudfront CDN and serve this to future clients with the same screen properties.

-I wrote a Rack application called _Optimus_ to generate these images.
+I wrote [a Rack application called _Optimus_][optimus] to generate these images.
 As I suspected at the start the performance simply wasn't there, and the best way to speed this up was going to be doing the renders on a GPU, however cloud GPU instances are _expensive_.
 Unfortunately, this site does not pay the bills (it doesn't actually pay me _anything_ right now) so spending $100+ on a GPU instance is not realistic.

 ## Introducing Imgix